Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

-To sum up, both of the \texttt{Jointly train} and \texttt{Self-tuning} are representative solutions of centralized learning, where the dataset $\mathcal{D}$ and hardware instances with $\mathbf{M}_1,...,\mathbf{M}_K$ from different institutions are publicly available.
+To sum up, both of the \textit{Jointly train} and \textit{Self-tuning} are representative solutions of centralized learning, where the dataset $\mathcal{D}$ and hardware instances with $\mathbf{M}_1,...,\mathbf{M}_K$ from different sources are presumed to be publicly available.
 Such a setting has two-fold limitations.
 (1) Centralized learning does not take the privacy concern into consideration.
-In practice, both the hardware instances and hyperspectral dataset are proprietary assets of institutions and thus, corresponding hardware configuration and data information sharing is subject to the rigorous policy constraint.
+Hardware configuration and data information sharing across institutions is subject to the rigorous policy constraint.
 (2) Existing centralized learning methods mainly consider the scenario where coded apertures are sampled from the same distribution, \emph{i.e.}, hardware origin from the same source, which is problematic when it comes to the coded aperture distribution inconsistency especially in the cross-silo case.
-Considering the above challenges, in the following, we resort to the federated learning (FL) methods.
-To the best knowledge, this is the first attempt of FL in solving the robustness of reconstruction model toward different hardware.
+Bearing the above challenges, in the following, we resort to the federated learning (FL) methods to solve the cooperative learning of reconstruction considering the privacy and hardware configuration inconsistency.